 - 4.8.1 At the student's request and (if applicable) after consultation with the examiner in question, the Board of Examiners may grant the student exemption from one or more examinations or practicals if the student: - has completed a component at a research university or university of applied sciences that is similar in content and level to the component for which the student is requesting exemption; or - has demonstrated, through relevant work or professional experience, that he or she has acquired sufficient skills and knowledge in relation to the component in question. - 4.8.2 If an exemption is granted, a student receives the ECTS allocated for the component for which the exemption was granted. - 4.8.3 An exemption will not be granted on the basis of components obtained on Bachelor's level.
 The student can however then still request a deviation.
-A deviation implies that the student is allowed to complete another component as a replacement for the component for which a deviation was granted. - 4.8.4 The extent of the exemptions or deviations may not exceed 15 ECTS credits.
+A deviation implies that the student is allowed to complete another component as a replacement for the component for which a deviation was granted.

+4.8.4 The extent of the exemptions or deviations may not exceed 15 ECTS credits.
+This follows that the Thesis Research Project of 30 ECTS credits cannot be exempted.